tsdataclinic/gtfs-realtime-capsule/README.md

 The goal is to complete in Spring 2023 and migrate the existing data lakes over the summer.

+### How to test local lambdas

+- create a launch.json with the event payload?
+- look at how i tested it in the rail sign stack (think it was just a "run current python file")
+- deploy it and get the logs from awslogs

 ## Useful commands

  * `cdk ls`          list all stacks in the app